Job outlooks for Medical laboratory assistants and related technical occupations

 • Several positions will become available due to retirements.

-• Medical laboratory technicians and pathologists' assistants mainly work in the following sectors:
+• Medical laboratory assistants and related technical occupations mainly work in the following sectors:

 The following factors contributed to this outlook: